vpht1/hband/README_en.md

 ### Logout

 **If you choose to delete your account, most of your information will be deleted immediately, but a small amount of information may take up to six months to be permanently deleted.
 For specific time, see "10.
 How long will we keep your personal data? time? ".
-In addition, we may also retain information or prevent harm for legal reasons. **
+In addition, we may also retain information or prevent harm for legal reasons**.

 Please note that the account cancellation operation cannot be revoked.
 If you have cancelled your H Band account and want to use our products and services again, you only need to create a new account, but the personal information before the account cancellation can no longer be retrieved.